 P(Q/F) = (1*4/52)/12/52 = 1/3

-Question: How would you define bias-variance trade-off?
+33. How would you define the bias-variance trade-off?

-Question: What is meant by binary classification?
+34. What is meant by binary classification?

 Answer: In binary classification, the elements of a data set are classified into two groups (categories) by applying a classification rule.
-For example, positive-negative, true-false, yes-no, etc… Some of the commonly used, simple and effective binary classification algorithms are Logistic regression, random forest, and SVM.
+For example, positive-negative, true-false, yes-no, etc. Some of the commonly used, simple and effective binary classification algorithms are logistic regression, random forest, and SVM.

-Question: What is the normal distribution of data?
+35. What is the normal distribution of data?

-Question: Why are statistics important for data science?
+36. Why are statistics important for data science?

-Question: Do you know about covariance and correlation?
+37. Do you know about covariance and correlation?

-|indicates only the direction of the linear relationship between the variables.||Indicates both strength and direction of the relationship|
+|Indicates only the direction of the linear relationship between the variables.||Indicates both strength and direction of the relationship.|

-|covariance is calculated as the total variation of two variables from the expected values of those variables.||Correlation coefficients of two variables can be determined by dividing their covariance with the product of standard deviations of the variables.|
+|Calculated as the total variation of two variables from the expected values of those variables.||Correlation coefficients of two variables can be determined by dividing their covariance with the product of standard deviations of the variables.|

-Question: What is the p-value?
+38. What is the p-value?

 Answer: The p-value is used for hypothesis testing where the probability of getting extreme results the same as that of a statistical hypothesis test is correct.
 It assumes that the null hypothesis is correct as well.
 It is useful to give the smallest of significance to rejection points where otherwise the null hypothesis would be rejected.
 P-values can be calculated by using p-value tables.

-Question: Define regularization and explain why it is important.
+39. Define regularization and explain why it is important.

-Overfitting happens when the learning algorithm also takes into consideration the noise along with the correct data.
+Overfitting happens when the learning algorithm also takes the noise into consideration along with the correct data.
 Thus, the result will be a pattern and noise (error or deviation).
-The goal of regularization is to eliminate the noise from the pattern.
+Regularization aims to eliminate the noise from the pattern.

-Question: What is a confounder variable?
+40. What is a confounder variable?

-Question: Give some differences between R and Python.
+41. Give some differences between R and Python.

-|Easy to learn and interpret, simple and readable text||needs time to learn and understand syntax, writing programs|
+|Easy to learn and interpret.
+Features simple and readable text.||Needs more time to learn, understand the syntax, and write programs.|

-|more popular than R.||The number of users switching from R to Python is more than vice versa|
+|More popular than R.||The number of users switching from R to Python is more.|

-|used mostly for programming by developers.||Researchers and analysts use R for scholarly and research purposes|
+|Used mostly for programming by developers.||Researchers and analysts use R for scholarly and research purposes.|

-|has a rich set of libraries, but less than R.||Has extensive libraries that are easily available|
+|Has a rich set of libraries, but less than R.||Has extensive libraries that are easily available.|

-|Good documentation and huge community support||Good documentation, GitHub interface, and community support|
+|Good documentation and huge community support.||Good documentation, GitHub repos, and wide community support.|

-|Great graphical depictions using RStudio||Simple and understandable graphs, though not as fancy as R|
+|Simple and understandable graphs, though not as fancy as R.||Great graphical depictions using RStudio.|

 As a developer, Python is the preferred language to start with.
 However, if you do more statistical analysis and need excellent graphs for reporting, R should be your choice.